-The 'inclusion' program groups are included in DSP because their DSP contribution is not already taken into account in demand or generation forecasts.
+The 'inclusion' factors are included in DSP because their DSP contribution is not already taken into account in demand or generation forecasts.

-The other program groups are explicitly listed to provide clarity that they have not been overlooked.
-They are not listed as inclusions because their programs are already accounted for in either demand or supply forecasts.
-They are not listed as exclusions because under the whole NMI approach, the NMI will be included if any of the program groups listed in the inclusions apply.
+The other factors are explicitly listed to provide clarity that they have not been overlooked.
+They are not listed as inclusions because they are already accounted for in either demand or supply forecasts.
+They are not listed as exclusions because, under the whole NMI approach, the NMI will be included if any of the factors listed in the inclusions apply.
 In other words, they do not influence inclusion or exclusion of the NMI as a DSP provider in any way.